techniq/layerchart/docs/src/content/examples/Oscilloscope.md

 ---
-description: Visualizes real-time waveform or signal data to display changes in amplitude over time or frequency.
+description: Visualizeation of real-time waveform or signal data to display changes in amplitude over time or frequency.
 section: Cartesian & Polar
 layers: ['svg', 'canvas']
 related: